craig-davis/craig-davis.github.io/_posts/2020-01-15-Quick-and-Easy-Weeknight-Pizza.markdown

 The teaspoon measure for the dry ingredients is a little quicker than weighing the dry ingredients.

-## Make Piza
+## Make Pizza

 Turn on your mixer with the dough hook and give the dough several minutes.
 If you are in a hurry, you can now make pizza.
 If you've got the luxury of time you can certainly allow this dough to rise.
 Frequently, I don't wait.
-It will be a little more crackery, or maybe a little more flat-bread-ish, but it will still be delicious.
+It will be a little more cracker-y, or maybe a little more flat-bread-ish, but it will still be delicious.

 Divide dough in two.
 Take the first half and give it a few final kneads with some flour, [form into pizza round](https://youtu.be/lz8HlqYn98Q?t=191).
-Add sauce and topings, bake at 475&deg; for 8-13 minutes depending on your oven.
+Add sauce and toppings, bake at 475&deg; for 8-13 minutes depending on your oven.